 Difference between Function and Procedure

 What is Function?

 A function, in the context of computer programming languages, is a set of instructions which takes some input and performs certain tasks.
 In SQL, a function returns a value.
 In other words, a function is a tool in SQL that is used to calculate anything to produce an output for the provided inputs.
-In SQL queries, when a function is called, it returns the resulting value.
-It also controls to the calling function.
-However, in a function, we cannot use some DML statements like Insert, Delete, Update, etc.
+In SQL queries, when a function is called, it returns the resulting value and control to the calling function.

 What is a Procedure?

 A procedure is a set of instructions which takes input and performs a certain task.
 In SQL, procedures do not return a value.
-In Java, procedures and functions are same and also called subroutines.
+In some programming languages like Java, procedures and functions are same and also called subroutines.

 In SQL, a procedure is basically a precompiled statement which is stored inside the database.
 Therefore, a procedure is sometimes also called a stored procedure.
 A procedure always has a name, list of parameters, and compiled SQL statements.
-In SQL, a procedure does not return any value.
+Unlike functions, procedures can execute DML operations and handle transactions.

+Difference between Function and Procedure